DLR-RM/BlenderProc/README.md

 ### Examples

-We provide a lot of [examples](examples/README.md) which explain all features in detail and should help you understand how the config files work.
+We provide a lot of [examples](examples/README.md) which explain all features in detail and should help you understand how BlenderProc works.
 Exploring our examples is the best way to learn about what you can do with BlenderProc.
 We also provide limited support for some datasets.

 * [Basic scene](examples/basics/basic/README.md): Basic example, this is the ideal place to start for beginners
 * [Camera sampling](examples/basics/camera_sampling/README.md): Sampling of different camera positions inside of a shape with constraints for the rotation.